 What is the Razer BlackShark V2 Pro like?

 This is very comfortable headset, with memory foam ear pads wrapped in leatherette under a mesh fabric that makes getting a decent seal easy, and keeps heat buildup from being an issue even after long sessions.
-However, the wireframe hinges feel pretty loose—I had concerns about this in the long term with the BlackShark V2, and things seem to be starting at a considerably less stable point with the BlackShark V2 Pro.
+However, the wireframe hinges feel pretty loose — I had concerns about this in the long term with the BlackShark V2, and things seem to be starting at a considerably less stable point with the BlackShark V2 Pro.

 The BlackShark V2 Pro is compatible with PC, Nintendo Switch, Xbox One, and PlayStation 4.

-The headset features a mic mute button, power button, and the same prominent volume knob on the side of the left headphone as the BlackShark V2.
+The headset features a mic mute button, a power button, and the same prominent volume knob on the side of the left headphone as the BlackShark V2.
 Like just about every wireless gaming headset on the market, the Razer BlackShark V2 Pro connects to your PC or console of choice using a 2.4 GHz USB RF dongle for lag-free wireless audio.
 However, unlike many more recent wireless gaming headsets, this one sticks with microUSB for charging, which is disappointing given how common USB-C has gotten.

 Actually using the BlackShark V2 Pro is pretty straightforward.
 It doesn’t take much work to adjust and the headphone hinges have a decent range of motion, so different head shapes shouldn’t be an issue.
 The power button and mic mute button are pretty similar in shape, but one has a much higher profile, so it’s clear which one you’re touching by feel.